Red Sox vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Red Sox have posted a mark of 3-4.
+- In seven games as the underdog over the last 10 matchups, the Red Sox have a record of 3-4.

-- When it comes to the over/under, the Red Sox and their opponents are 7-3-0 in their last 10 games.
+- In their previous 10 games with a total, the Red Sox and their opponents have combined to exceed the over/under on seven occasions.

 Red Sox Betting Records & Stats

-- The Red Sox have been underdogs in nine games this season and have come away with the win three times (33.3%) in those contests.
+- The Red Sox have come away with three wins in the 10 contests they have been listed as the underdogs in this season.

-- Boston has a record of 1-5 when it's set as an underdog of +110 or more by sportsbooks this season.
+- Boston has played as an underdog of +150 or more once this season and lost that game.

-- Bookmakers have implied with the moneyline set for this matchup that the Red Sox have a 47.6% chance of pulling out a win.
+- The moneyline set for this matchup implies the Red Sox have a 40% chance of walking away with the win.

 - The Red Sox have yet play a game with a spread this season.